Saint-Joseph, Martinique: Climate

-Saint-Joseph has a tropical monsoon climate (Köppen climate classification Am).
+Saint-Joseph has a tropical rainforest climate (Köppen climate classification Af).
 The average annual temperature in Saint-Joseph is 26.3 C. The average annual rainfall is 2404.2 mm with November as the wettest month.
 The temperatures are highest on average in August, at around 27.3 C, and lowest in February, at around 24.9 C. The highest temperature ever recorded in Saint-Joseph was 34.9 C on 20 September 2005; the coldest temperature ever recorded was 15.2 C on 12 January 1979.